mldmort/snoopSV/README.md

 </p>

 # snoopSV
-This tool processes long read data (PacBio or ONT) in the context of structural variations, tandem repeats and methylation likelihood extraction.
+This tool processes long-read WGS data (PacBio and ONT), in the context of Structural Variations (SV), Tandem Repeats (TR) and methylation likelihood extraction.

+Given a VCF of input SVs, snoopSV determines number of variant-supporting reads and number of reference-supporting reads for each SV and genotypes the calls with genotype qualities.

+Given a set of TR regions in bed format, snoopSV determines the base pair deviation of each spanning read and determines genotypes representing base pair deviations in each phase (given the input reads are phased).

+Given a set of genomic regions in bed format, snoopSV extracts methylation likelihood information of each CpG site in the regions for each read in a VCF format.

-## Genotype structural variations
+## Genotype Structural Variations
-Given an input VCF file containing structural variations with types: insertion, deletion, duplication, inversion or BND, snoopSV finds the number of supporting reads and non-supporting reads (reference reads) in each haplotype (if the long reads are phased and haplotagged with HP tag) from a long-read BAM file for a single sample, and genotypes the variants.
-It also asigns a genotyping quality (GQ, probablity of the GT being correct in Phred scale) and a sample quality (SQ, probablity of the GT being non-reference in Phred scale).
+Given an input VCF file containing SVs (INS, DEL, DUP, INV or BND), snoopSV finds the number of variant-supporting reads and reference-supporting reads in each haplotype (given the input reads are phased with HP tags) from an input BAM file for a single sample, and genotypes the variants.
+It also asigns a genotyping quality (GQ, probablity of the genotype being correct in Phred scale) and a sample quality (SQ, probablity of the genotype being non-reference in Phred scale) to each variant.

-The subcommand is `nontr` with an example command line:
+Example command line:
 ```
 snoopsv nontr -v <input vcf> -o <output vcf> -s <sample name> -b <bam file>
 ```